FathiFathallah/Network-Users-Manager/README.md

 # Network Users Manager

-  User Management and Data Access Control System for Server Administration In this desktop application, we efficiently manage user access and data retrieval.
+  User Management and Data Access Control System for Server Administration<br>
+  In this desktop application, we efficiently manage user access and data retrieval.<br>
   Features:
     • User Management: Add, remove, update, and list users effortlessly.
 Maintain crucial user information such as userID, username, password, firstName, lastName, and status (blocked or active).
     • IP Blacklisting: Maintain a dynamic blacklist of IP addresses, preventing unauthorized access.
 Easily add or remove IP addresses from the blacklist to enhance security measures, similar to access lists.